up

 Since we know that a single neuron cannot distinguish whether it is processing information from the eyes, ears, nose, speech organ or locomotor organs - it is always only pulses that it 'sees' - we can create adequate models for speaking/listening or observing/performing movement.
 In all cases, a more complex interference integral is mapped to a more abstract one by means of interferential permutation (for more see manuscript Neural Interferences NI93).
 It does not matter whether the origin of the maps comes from cross-interference (audio maps, spectral maps, behavior maps) or from self-interference (images).
 Only the space-time parameters between the source field, channels and sink field are essential for the calculation.

-12. Overlaid interference maps
+12. Overlaid Interference Maps

 How is it possible that millions of sensors in our legs project mirror-inverted onto the sensory part of the homunculus without wiring errors, without one or the other circuit error leading us to believe that the left big toe is right and vice versa?
 Does nature have a code at its disposal to interweave images of thoughts or to combine ideas with one another?